Direct solar irradiance

-Direct insolation, also known as direct normal irradiance, or its acronym, DNI, is the insolation measured at a given location on Earth with a surface element perpendicular to the Sun's rays, excluding diffuse insolation (the solar radiation that is scattered or reflected by atmospheric components in the sky).
+Direct insolation, also called direct normal irradiance (DNI), is the insolation measured at a given location on Earth with a surface element perpendicular to the Sun's rays, excluding diffuse insolation (the solar radiation that is scattered or reflected by gas molecules and particulate matter in the atmosphere).
 Direct insolation is equal to the solar irradiance above the atmosphere minus the atmospheric losses due to absorption and scattering.
-While the solar irradiance above the atmosphere varies with the Earth-Sun distance and solar cycles, the losses depend on the time of day (length of light's path through the atmosphere depending on the solar elevation angle), cloud cover, humidity, and other impurities.
+While the solar irradiance above the atmosphere varies with the Earth–Sun distance and solar cycles, the losses depend on the time of day (length of light's path through the atmosphere depending on the solar elevation angle), cloud cover, humidity, and other impurities.

 Simplified formula

 A simple formula gives the approximate level of direct insolation when there are no clouds: